 The following paragraphs contain information on operating hours, regulations, and other guidelines for the use of CUCA facilities.
-The CEO will control and direct the use of all campus facilities.
-CUCA facilities will be subject to these guidelines except when the CEO provides special authorization or waivers.
+The Vice Chancellor will control and direct the use of all campus facilities.
+CUCA facilities are subject to these guidelines except when the Vice Chancellor provides special authorization or waivers.